cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Desinging realistic and practical tasks is a challenging issue in the design of informatoin visualization evaluation.
 A need for the development of task-feature taxonomies is also needed.
 This development is contingent on the an understanding of how users utilize visualozation capabilities.

 ##Challenges of evaluation

 Plaisant (2004) points out the challenges in evaluating information visualization. =(^.^=) meow.
 The critiques are mainly intented on improving the measurement and communication of the utility of new tools developed by researchers.

-###Themes in evaluation

-Plaisant (2004) found four main themes of visualization evaluation:
-- __Controlled experiments__ comparing design elements
-- __Usability evaluation__ of a tool
-- __Controlled experiments__ comparing two or more tools
-- __Case studies__ of tools in realistic settings

-We can also sort studies by their use of theoretical or practical evaluation techniques:
-__Empirical__: Usability testing and controlled experiments.
-Appear to be at the core of evaluation (Chin et al. 2002).
-__Heuristic__: Expert review according to established guidelines

 ###Matching tools with real problems
 Utility of a tool needs to be demonstrated in a real setting.